vseehausen/permissionless-create2/doc/eip.md

 The CREATE2 factory has a similar interface to existing implementations.
 Namely, it accepts `salt || init_code` as input, that is a 32-byte `salt` value concatenated with the `init_code` of the contract to deploy.
 It will execute a `CREATE2` with the specified `salt` and `init_code`, deploying a contract with `init_code` to `keccak256(0xff || CREATE2_FACTORY_ADDRESS || salt ++ keccak256(init_code))[12:]`.

 Note that this contract returns the address of the created contract padded to 32 bytes.
-This differs from existing implementations, but was done to maintain consistency with the 32-byte word size on the EVM (same encoding as `ecrecover` precompile for example).
+This differs from some existing implementations, but was done to maintain consistency with the 32-byte word size on the EVM (same encoding as `ecrecover` precompile for example).
 A product of this is that the return data from CREATE2 factory is compatible with the Solidity ABI.

 The `CREATE2_FACTORY_INIT_CODE` corresponds to the following assembly: